Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 ## What is an abstract data type?
 An abstract data type is a data type whose representation is hidden from the client.
 We use an API to specify behaviour.
-Exampels of ADTs: Integer, Date, Stack, Queue, Bag, Tree, Graph, List, Hash, Smart Pointer
+Examples of ADTs: Integer, Date, Stack, Queue, Bag, Tree, Graph, List, Hash, Smart Pointer

 Any type that does not specify an implementation is an abstract data type.
 For instance, a stack (which is an abstract type) can be implemented as an array or as a linked list.

 Abstract types can be handled by code that does not know or "care" what underlying types are contained in them.
 Arrays and records can also contain underlying types, but they are considered concrete because they specify how their contents or elements are laid out in memory.

-This contrasts with data structures, which are concrete reprensentations of data, and are the point of view of an implementer, not a user.
+This contrasts with data structures, which are concrete representations of data, and are the point of view of an implementer, not a user.

 ## What is a data structure?
 A data organisation, management, and storage format that enables efficient access and modification.
 Is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.